-Results of monitoring are reported by DAS to the Council, and samples of stormwater are taken by the Council for comparative laboratory analysis.
-The stormwater discharge was sampled by Council on four occasions, and the samples sent to an independent laboratory for acid herbicides analysis and a multi-residue pesticide scan.
+Results of monitoring are reported by Corteva to the Council, and samples of stormwater are taken by the Council for comparative laboratory analysis.
+The stormwater discharge was sampled by the Council on one occasion, and the samples sent to an independent laboratory for acid herbicides analysis and a multi-residue pesticide scan.